Northshoot/symphony/ns-3.11/src/wifi/doc/wifi.rst

 This creates the WifiNetDevice which includes also a WifiRemoteStationManager, a WifiMac, and a WifiPhy (connected to the matching WifiChannel).

-There are many |ns3| :ref:`Attributes` that can be set on the above helpers to deviate from the default behavior; the example scripts show how to do some of this reconfiguration.
+There are many |ns3| attributes that can be set on the above helpers to deviate from the default behavior; the example scripts show how to do some of this reconfiguration.